mirzlab/mirzlab.github.io/_posts/2017-09-03-openidm-password-blacklist.md

 }
 ```

-Then create the actual function that will perform the check :
+Then create the actual function that will perform the check:

 <pre style="font-size: small">